JingYuZ07/JingyuZhang/README.md

 ### Hi I'm Jingyu Zhang :)

 I'm a senior student studying Computer Science at the University of Marylabnd - College Park.
+I love web developement, React is my favorite.
+The creativity and problem solving that Web Developement has brought me, makes it exremely fun to learn.
+Besides coding and studying, I have a huge passion for music, and I work as a piano tuner on the side.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=JingYuZ07)](https://github.com/anuraghazra/github-readme-stats)